Could you foster a child for the night after they've been charged with a crime?

 You'll be paid for your time

-You'll receive £237 for each week that you are "on duty" and if you're needed to care for a minor during a duty week, you'll receive an additional £113 per night (if an arrest is made on a Saturday, you may need to care for the child until court on Monday morning).
+You'll receive £237 for each week that you are "on duty" and if you're needed to care for a minor during a duty week, you'll receive an additional £113 per week, pro rata for each night you care for the young person (this works out at around £16.14 per night).
+If an arrest is made on a Saturday, you may need to care for the child until court on Monday morning.

 You'll be fully trained and supported